Black skin and acne

 Sometimes the greasy emollients which make up black hair care products can come into contact with the skin and aggravate acne.
 If you use these products and tend to break out along your hairline or in places where your particular hair style comes into contact with your skin, this may be the culprit.2

 Luckily, inflammatory acne develops and is treated the same way regardless of skin color, and with the right regimen is easy to clear.
 There are several options including topical treatment as well as Accutane.
 According to the International Journal of Dermatology, "benzoyl peroxide is particularly effective for the inflammatory component."
-Benzoyl peroxide is a mild drying and peeling agent, but people with black skin tend to have less flakiness and scaling of the skin and tolerate it well.9-10 There is a highly effective topical regimen here on acne.org which works extremely well on darker skin types.
+Benzoyl peroxide is a mild drying and peeling agent, but people with black skin tend to have less flakiness and scaling of the skin and tolerate it well.10-11 There is a highly effective topical regimen here on acne.org which works extremely well on darker skin types.

 The foremost concern should be prevention.
 Preventing acne will prevent the dark spots that are often left behind and will also prevent scarring.
 Concentrate your efforts on clearing up your acne and getting it under complete control.
 Then, if you choose, you can try on one of the many methods of hastening healing of the dark spots that are left behind.